JuliaDataScience/JuliaDataScience/contents/julia_101.md

 A lot of times we need to quickly use functions without having to define a full-fledged function with the `function ... end` syntax.
 What we need are **anonymous functions**.
-They come a lot in Julia's Data Science workflow.
+They come a lot in Julia's data science workflow.
 For example, when using [`DataFrames.jl`](dataframes.html) or [`Plots.jl`](plots.html), sometimes we need a quick and dirty function to filter data or format plot labels.
 That's when we reach out for anonymous functions.
 They are specially useful when we don't want to create a function and a simple in-place statement would be enough.